 During the October of 2016, Red Funnel were intensifying attempts for planning permission to expand their marshalling yard locations at East Cowes.
-PRO-LINK was informed that many Red Funnel’s own employees were submitting letters of support for the application to the IOW Planning department, while purporting to be general members of the public.
+Carl Feeney was informed that many of Red Funnel’s own employees were submitting letters of support for the application to the IOW Planning department, while purporting to be general members of the public.
 It became clear that planning officers dealing with the application, could be easily ‘duped’ into believing that these letters were from island residents and visitors, when in actual fact the donors were not only under the employ of Red Funnel, but also lived on the mainland… some as far away as Kent.
 It became clear also that a template letter had been distributed to Red Funnel staff, from which to select certain phrases and words.
 All of the application comment letters can be read … here

 Red Funnel’s expansion would come at a price if it succeeded.
 Historic buildings containing valuable ‘high skill set’ marine businesses would be demolished, making way for proposed Red Funnel tarmaced ‘marshalling’ areas.
 It has come to pass in the three years since 2016, this has indeed occurred with marine companies now being relocated to the mainland.
 Many marine industry jobs have been lost.
 Apprenticeship opportunities are far fewer… with the local circular economy already suffering… click here

 Carl Feeney looked through the Red Funnel planning application support letters.
 He then cross referenced on ‘Google’ the names of the writers, with the words ‘Red Funnel’.
 It transpired that virtually every letter of support for the Red Funnel application was from a Red Funnel employee.
 Carl Feeney made this public on the Fixed Link Facebook Group … and asked the question – “This must be fraud by Red Funnel surely?”